 3. Wave goodbye to flowers & buds

 Oh, we're sorry to cut off those beautiful flowers too.
 But at this time, we may need to do so to prioritize the survival of our tree.
 With this done, we're off-loading the "burden" some potassium & phosphorous eaters on the tree.
 This helps in case the tree is under-nourished.

 4. Snip off those rotted string roots

 At this time, you'd want to keep some big roots.
 You can dig the plants up to see the roots.
-If string roots are mushy & appear black, then we snip them off to avoid further spreading to the whole tree.
+If some string roots are mushy & appear black, then we snip them off to avoid further spreading to the whole tree.

 Cut off lots of string roots to focus more energy on the caudex.
 If your root ball is infected by fungi, use some water to spray them off.

 5. Dry the plant

 After digging the plants up & cut off some damaged roots and big energy consumers, you can take the plants out to dry under full sun for about 2 hours.
 We do this to fully exhaust the plants & let the water out in preparation for the resting period.